Next.js - Pre-Rendering

 Here's an example of how to use Static Generation and Server-side Rendering in a Next.js project:

-Create a page called posts.js
+Create a page called posts.js in the pages directory:

 import { getStaticProps, getServerSideProps } from 'next';